top of page

 So, (self-)organisation is a result of natural intelligence rather than being the origin.

 Learning requires natural intelligence.
-Yet scientists have no clear understanding of what natural intelligence actually is.
-Therefore, what we call "Machine Learning" cannot learn.
+Yet scientists still do not fully understand what natural intelligence actually is.
+By that logic, what we call “Machine Learning” is unable to learn.

-The intelligence of Large Language Models (LLMs) stems not from the complexity of their neural networks, but from the logic naturally embedded in the human-written texts they are trained on.
+If Large Language Models (LLMs) exhibit any form of intelligence, it did not arise from the complexity of their neural architectures, but from the inherent logic embedded in the human-written texts on which they are trained.

-Some, however, attribute LLM's capabilities to emergent properties arising from neural complexity rather than the logical structures within human language.
-Consequently, they struggle to develop a system like mine—which is grounded in the Laws of Intelligence naturally embedded in the Human Language.
+Some scientists, however, attribute the capabilities of LLMs to emergent properties arising from neural complexity, rather than to the logical structures present in human language.
+Consequently, they face challenges in developing systems like mine—systems grounded in the Laws of Intelligence naturally embedded in the Human Language.

 1.3.3.
 Believing in overwhelming evidence… (Santa Claus)